 A review of the test data indicated that the Omega sheath combinations outperformed the competitor probes significantly, based on the average of each combination.
 The Omega™ 310 sheath was the highest performing of all probes, lasting on average 3 times longer than either competitor’s probes and approximately twice as long as other Omega combinations.
 However, in most cases, the 15-second heat cycle had to be extended up to 18 seconds as the probes aged in order to reach the 1100°C temperature limit.
 This may have been due to the oxidation of the sheathing and conductor materials.

-An evaluation of the four poorest performing probes (see Figure 2) revealed that all four probes had broken the negative thermos-element at approximately 2½” from the hot end tip.
+An evaluation of the four poorest performing probes revealed that all four probes had broken the negative thermos-element at approximately 2½” from the hot end tip.
 This coincides with the depth each probe saw when cycled into the induction coil.

-An electro motive force test (EMF) of all probes after each 1000 cycles indicated that most probes had slight changes in their EMF outputs at the various temperature points tested over time.
-The one exception was one Omega™ 310 probe that lasted 7000 cycles and experienced very little EMF shift over the entire test.
+An electromotive force test (EMF) of all probes after each 1000 cycles indicated that most probes had slight changes in their EMF outputs at the various temperature points tested over time.

-Finally, because drift is a high concern in thermal monitoring, we also performed long term static testing of the probes at temperatures of 2200°F. In Figure 3, you will see that three of the Omega probes show no drift until 60-100 days.
+Finally, because drift is a high concern in thermal monitoring, we also performed long-term static testing of the probes at temperatures of 2200°F. Three of the Omega probes show no drift until 60-100 days.
 Competitor probes begin to drift almost immediately.

 While there is no guarantee of the lifespan of an individual probe, data from our own controlled testing environment indicates that the Omega 310 probes demonstrated superior performance over all other MI cable probes tested, including other Omega probes as well as competitor probes.